-The online application for September 2014 is open, the application deadline is January 15, 2014.
+The online application for September 2014 is now closed.

 The Division's 10 permanent faculty have a diversity of research interests and practices, maintaining profiles in both the professional and scholarly theatre communities.
 MFA students select to study in one of four specializations: Directing, Design/Technical, Theatre Studies and Playwriting.
 Each program offers a great deal of flexibility, opportunity and contact with faculty members.
 The Division maintains a full production schedule through the skilled technical and teaching contributions of 5 full-time professional staff.
 Facilities include access to 3 theatre spaces, full costume, properties and scene shops and the Integrated Arts Media Lab.
 All MFA students have office space in the School and access to computer facilities.